-With a fixed–rate mortgage, you'll always know what your monthly principal and interest payments will be.
-You can also lower your monthly payments by spreading them out over a long period of time.
+With a fixed–rate mortgage, borrowers will always know what your monthly principal and interest payments will be.

 ARMs offer lower early payments than a fixed–rate mortgage.
 If you're planning on owning your home for a short period of time, an ARM may be a good option

 Financing is available up to 85% of your home’s value with no mortgage insurance for a purchase or refinance with no cash back subject to property type, a required minimum credit score and a minimum amount of monthly reserves.

 FHA mortgages offer down payments as low as 3.5%, which can include the use of gift funds.
 You do not need to meet low-to-moderate income requirements to qualify.

 VA loans have low or no down payment options available and do not have a mortgage insurance requirement that could result in lower monthly payments compared to other options.